juanrazo/Malloc/README.md

 old region into the new one, just as resize did before.
 To test my functions I tried to do Path testing.
 I tried to cover all the paths the code I added.

-###### To test resize I create a file testResize.c and created used 3 pointers.
+##### To test resize I create a file testResize.c and created used 3 pointers.
 For p1 I allocate 254, p2 = 100 and p3 = 254.
 I then free p2 and resize p1 to 300.
 This means that resize should increase the size to the adjecent block which was where p2 was at.
-And below we can see
+Below we can see the addresses being used whe using resize:

 [student@localhost os-malloc-lab-juanrazo]$ ./testResize  <br />
  mcheck: numBlocks=0, amtAllocated=0k, amtFree=0k, arenaSize=0k <br />